s4mpl/portfolio/assets/cosc594-blog/miniproject3.md

     // It is one of the three parameters you can use to tune the system's behavior
     // (K_i and K_d are technically 0 here)
     servoAngle += 0.05 * error;
-    // don't let the angle continue to increase/decrease forever servoAngle = constrain(servoAngle, 0, 180);
+    // Don't let the angle continue to increase/decrease forever servoAngle = constrain(servoAngle, 0, 180);

     servo.write(servoAngle);